 A] Clause 5 addresses the principle of supremacy of EU law which means that domestic law must give way if it is inconsistent with EU law.
 In the UK this can mean that a court must disapply an Act of Parliament, or a rule of the common law, or strike down UK secondary legislation even if the domestic law was made after the relevant EU law.

 This principle will no longer apply to legislation passed or made on or after exit day (an Act is passed when it receives Royal Assent).
+Although the principle existed at the time of accession to the Treaties, it took a long time for the English legal system to accept it and perhaps only eventually did so with the Factortame litigation.

 If a conflict arises between pre-exit domestic legislation and retained EU law, the supremacy of EU law will, where relevant, continue to apply as it did before exit.

 B] A further matter dealt with by Clause 5 is the EU Charter on Fundamental Rights.
 Clause 5(4) states - "The Charter of Fundamental Rights is not part of domestic law on or after exit day."
+Whilst this is no doubt included for political reasons it raises an interesting question given that one objective of the Bill is to keep legal continuity.
+At present, the Charter is relevant when applying EU law but its removal will place the courts in the position of having to decide how its removal affects the meaning of retained EU law.

 Clause 5(5) makes clear that, whilst the Charter will not form part of domestic law after exit, this does not remove any underlying fundamental rights or principles which exist irrespective of the Charter, and EU law which is converted will continue to be interpreted in light of those underlying rights and principles.